Is culture an iceberg?

 As is often the case, intercultural communication being a recent field is worth crossing the lines and exploring other horizons.
 In How the World Thinks, A Global History of Philosophy, Julian Baggini suggests another metaphor: a mixing desk where the sliding controls represent values.
 “The differences between cultures is largely a matter of how much each is turned up or down.”

 The second reason why Baggini’s metaphor is so interesting is that it is not static anymore, and individuals can “fine-tune” the channels and adapt to different situations.
-The “tunings” will differ whether you are in a recording studio, a concert hall or a stadium.
+The “tunings” will differ whether you are in a recording studio, a concert hall, or a stadium.
 Similarly, we “attune” our wording, actions, and expectations depending on whether we are with relatives, colleagues, or total strangers.

-Last but not least, I will argue that the mixing desk metaphor captures the fact that multicultural individuals – as we all are ?- can display a variety of combinations, being one and many all together.
+Finally, I will argue that the mixing desk metaphor captures the fact that multicultural individuals – as we all are ?- can display a variety of combinations, being one and many all together.

 Baggini’s mixing desk offers a dynamic way to define culture.
 In her newly published and worth reading book, Mai Nguyen-Phuong-Mai (2019) strongly advocated for such a dynamic paradigm.
 Does that mean that the positivist metaphors mentioned above should be straightly consigned to oblivion and that the mixing desk should reign?
 I suggest not.